Guide

 Quick tips

-• Use follow-up questions to expand the diagram with evidence and counter-points.
+• Use follow-up questions to expand the whiteboard with evidence and counter-points.

 • Use actions to quickly create chains of thought